repology/repology-rules/README.md

   released yet)
 - `untrusted` - used for repositories which are known for providing incorrect versions, to ignore them proactively.
-It's common pattern to create a pair of `incorrect` rule matching specfic version and `untrusted` rule for the following versions in a given repository.
+It's common pattern to create a pair of `incorrect` rule matching specific version and `untrusted` rule for the following versions in a given repository.
 - `ignored` - general ignore
 - `successor` - currently alias for `devel` used to convey additional